Fablehaven: Grip of the Shadow Plague: Plot summary

 Seth and the other caretakers enter the original Fablehaven manor, which was abandoned after the caretaker of that time and his family were killed by a mysterious being, with Patton Burgess being the only survivor.
 After entering the manor, a mysterious woman made up of darkness turns everyone but Seth into shadows, but Seth finds the Chronometer, the artifact that Patton had stolen from Lost Mesa, and accidentally brings Patton forward in time for three days.
 With Patton's help, Seth escapes.

-Returning from Lost Meas, Kendra learns that Warren, Grandpa, Grandma, Dale, Tanu, and Coulter have been turned into shadows, visible only to Seth but retaining their goodness.
-Patton tells Seth and Kendra that the woman who attacked Seth at the manor and caused of the plague is a fallen hamadryad named Ephira who became mortal and went to Kurisock, a powerful demon, to help her regain her immortality.
+Returning from Lost Mesa, Kendra learns that Warren, Grandpa, Grandma, Dale, Tanu, and Coulter have been turned into shadows, visible only to Seth but retaining their goodness.
+Patton tells Seth and Kendra that the woman who attacked Seth at the manor and caused the plague is a fallen hamadryad named Ephira who became mortal and went to Kurisock, a powerful demon, to help her regain her immortality.
 Patton, Kendra and Seth recruit the remaining light creatures, who have taken refuge at the naiads' pool, to help them take down the dark ones and restore the preserve.
 Lena also leaves the naiads and becomes human again in order to be with Patton.
 Kendra visits the Fairy Queen's shrine for help, and the Queen creates a stone that can stop the plague, destroying the shrine in the process.
 With the help of the light creatures, Patton, Seth and Kendra battle to Kurisock's lair where Lena gives her life to destroy Kurisock, Ephira, and the plague.

 After the plague is stopped, Dougan comes to escort Kendra and Seth home.
 He also shares that the Sphinx is a traitor, confirming Vanessa's earlier suspicions.